AJRepo/PHPlot/phplot/README.txt

 PHPlot supports TrueType fonts, but does not include any TrueType font files.
 If you want to use TrueType fonts on your charts, you need to have TrueType support in GD, and some TrueType font files.
-By default, PHPlot uses a simple font built-in to the GD library.
+By default, PHPlot uses a simple font which is built in to the GD library.

 INSTALLATION: